karthikv/purview/README.md

 <button class="p-a p-b p-c p-d p-e p-f">Blue Button</button>
 ```

-In the markup above, notice how `blueButtonCSS` has been split up into multiple
+In the markup above, notice how `blueButtonStyles` has been split up into
-CSS classes, each of which has one declaration.
-This is called atomic CSS-in-JS,
+multiple CSS classes, each of which has one declaration.
+This is called atomic
-and it's [described in detail by Sébastian
+CSS-in-JS, and it's [described in detail by Sébastian
 Lorber](https://sebastienlorber.com/atomic-css-in-js).

 In short, atomic CSS-in-JS solves the following problems (among others, all